tee3/boost-build-ti/example/README.rst

 ::

-   $ ./build.sh
+   $ b2

 To force all targets to be rebuilt, run the following command.

 ::

-   $ ./build.sh -a
+   $ b2 -a

 To print all commands for all targets, run the following command.

 ::

-   $ ./build.sh -a -n
+   $ b2 -a -n

 Notes
 ~~~~~

 1. Since support on all platforms is not consistent, parts of the
-   example may need to be disabled on various systems.
+   example may be disabled on various systems.

 2. There is not currently any way to run the resulting programs on the
    host system since Texas Instruments does not generally provide a